EXPRESSCLUSTER/SQLServer/AlwaysOn/ag.md

 - 3 servers are required for AG cluster.
 - 1 Ping NP target is required for AG cluster.
 - All the servers and Ping NP target are required to be communicatable with each other with IP address.
-- MSSQL Server for Linux and EXPRESSCLUSTER X are required to be installed on all servers.
+- SQL Server 2017 on Linux and EXPRESSCLUSTER X are required to be installed on all servers.

 ### System Environment
 - Server spec